jeremysklarsky/jeremysklarsky.github.io/source/_posts/2015-02-15-bash-how-i-learned-to-stop-worrying-and-love-the-terminal.markdown

 function gcl () {
           git clone $1;
           cd `basename $1 .git`;   #in bash, everything between backticks
                                    #will be replaced with the output of the command.
+                                   #basename chops off the path from the file name
+                                   # .git removes the file extension
   }
 ```
 This one's my favorite so far.
 First, install the [chrome-cli gem](https://github.com/prasmussen/chrome-cli).
 This gives you command line access to chrome.